merkle3/lending-contracts/README.md

 ![Test](https://shields.io/github/workflow/status/merkle3/lending-contracts/test) ![Social](https://img.shields.io/github/stars/merkle3/lending-contracts)

-**Merkle is not deployed yet, we are lookng at a end of November release on Mainnet** In the meantime, [join our discord](https://discord.gg/Q9Dc7jVX6c).
+**Merkle is not deployed yet, we are planning for a end of November release on Mainnet** In the meantime, [join our discord](https://discord.gg/Q9Dc7jVX6c).

 # Merkle lending